linuxdasein/bongocat-gnu/README.md

 The project is licensed under the GNU GPL v3 license (see [LICENSE](LICENSE)), however it contains parts from the original project licensed under a MIT license.
 A copy of the full text of the original copyright and license is included in [LICENSE.ORIG.MIT](LICENSE.ORIG.MIT).

+## Configuration
+The application uses a config.json file for storing user settings.
+You can refer to the original project's [wiki](https://github.com/kuroni/bongocat-osu/wiki/Settings) to find out how to write a config.json of your own.
+There are the following directories, where a config file can be found:
+- The directory the application was launched from.
+This file has higher priority than the other ones.
+- \[Linux only\] The user's home config directory: `~/.config/bongocat-gnu/config.json`.
+If no config file is found the application launches with the default settings.

 ## Further information
 In order to play with fullscreen on Windows 10, run both osu! and this application in Windows 7 compability mode.